How Much Does Xeriscaping Cost?

 How Much Does It Cost to Xeriscape a Yard?

 How much xeriscape landscaping costs depends on various factors, including the size of your yard, where you live and which features you want.
-On average, it costs around $16,000 to $18,000 to xeriscape a 1,200-square-foot garden, based on data from Fixr.
+On average, xeriscaping costs around $16,000 to $18,000 (CAD 21,700 to.
+CAD 24,400) for a 1,200-square-foot garden, based on data from Fixr.
 This price includes ground covers, drought-resistant plants and other water conservation features like rockeries.

 One area where you may have a little more wiggle room is whether you install an irrigation system to keep your plants hydrated.
-The most common system is drip irrigation, which costs between $2.50 to $4.50 per square foot to install.
-However, it may be possible to skip the irrigation system and rely on rainwater alone.
+The most common system is drip irrigation, which costs between $1.60 and $4 (CAD 2.15 and CAD 5.40) per square foot to install.
+However, it may be possible to skip the irrigation system altogether and rely on rainwater alone.
 As xeriscape costs are relatively high to begin with, you may decide you're better off investing in an irrigation system to protect your plants and shrubs.

 Xeriscaping Costs Per Square Foot

 Contractors usually calculate xeriscape costs per square foot.
 The quote should include installation costs, materials, groundcovers and plants.
-While prices can vary widely depending on the features you want, you should expect to pay between $5 to $20 per square foot.
+While prices can vary widely depending on the features you want, you should expect to pay between $5 to $20 (CAD 7 and CAD 27) per square foot.